dsretreat/Backprop-DSR/README.md

 # Backprop-DSR

-Course material for corporate training.
+Course material for corporate training (CARIAD).

-This repo includes all the materials for the backpropagation module.
+This repo includes materials for the backpropagation module.